Birefringent Fourier filtering for single molecule Coordinate and Height super-resolution Imaging with Dithering and Orientation: Results

-Figure~\ref{figCR}(a) shows the variations of the six CR lower bounds for a non-wobbling fluorophore within the plane $z=0$ with in-plane orientation ($\theta=\pi/2$) as a function of $\xi$.
-Note that the dependence of the lower bounds on the in-plane orientation of the fluorophore is not very significant.
-The CR analysis also provides measures of the correlations between the different parameters.
-Several of these correlations are essentially zero (e.g. those coupling either $z$ or $\theta$ to the remaining parameters), but some vary more appreciably with $\xi$ although they still take small values, the maximum being about $0.25$.
-The inset shows the average over all $\xi$ of the magnitude of these correlations, which is never greater than about $10\%$.
-This confirms the high level of statistical independence for the parameters retrieval, which is an important attribute of CHIDO.
-The variation of the CR bounds as the off-plane orientation changes is illustrated in Fig.~\ref{figCR}(b) (assuming $\xi=0$), showing that this change of orientation makes the uncertainty in $z$ first decrease slightly and then increase by less than a factor of two.
-The uncertainty in $\xi$ grows also very rapidly, but this is an artifact of the spherical angles since $\xi$ is undefined for $\theta=0$; by defining a combined angular lower bound as $\sigma_\alpha=(\sigma_\theta^2+\sin^2\theta\,\sigma_\xi^2)^{1/2}$, we see that the actual angular uncertainty is fairly constant.
-Given that the PSFs occupy several pixels, the CR bounds depend very weakly on changes in $x$ and $y$.
-The dependence on $z$ is more significant, as can be seen in Fig.~\ref{figCR}(c), which shows that 3D spatial localization is affected given the expansion of the PSFs with defocusing; the different behavior in $x$ and $y$ is due to the chosen molecule orientation ($\xi=0$).
-On the other hand, $z$ has essentially no effect over the level of accuracy of the determination of direction.
-Finally, Fig.~\ref{figCR}(d) shows that even moderate amounts of wobble have an adverse effect on the CR bounds, particularly in the estimation of height.
-Nevertheless the accuracy values are still at a reasonable level.
+Figure~\ref{figCR} shows comparisons of the simple estimates in Eqs.~(\ref{CRest}) (dotted lines) to numerically-calculated values (solid lines) of the CR lower bounds for several values of the parameters, both in the absence of background photons (a-d), and for a SBR of $1/3$ representative of the single molecule measurements presented later (e-h).
+The agreement between the approximate expressions and the more rigorous theoretical calculations is very good as expected.
+The figure also shows the CR lower bounds for the three spatial parameters.
+For the sake of illustration, these results assume a total of 10000 signal photons over the two detection channels; the obtained levels of error scale as the inverse of the square root of the photon count.
+Figures~\ref{figCR}(a,e) show the variations with $\xi$ of the six CR lower bounds for a non-wobbling fluorophore within the plane $z=0$ with in-plane orientation ($\theta=\pi/2$).
+Note that, indeed, the dependence of the lower bounds on the in-plane orientation of the fluorophore is not very significant.
+The variation of the CR bounds as the off-plane orientation changes is illustrated in Figs.~\ref{figCR}(b,f) (assuming $\xi=0$), showing that this change of orientation makes the uncertainty in $z$ first decrease slightly and then increase by less than a factor of two.
+The uncertainty in $\xi$ grows as the inverse of $\sin\theta$, as expected.
+Figures~\ref{figCR}(c,g) show that even moderate amounts of wobble have an adverse effect on the CR bounds for height and direction.
+These lower bounds are indeed roughly multiplied by 3 when $\Omega$ reaches $\pi$.
+Finally, given that the PSFs occupy a sufficiently large number of pixels, the CR bounds depend very weakly on changes in $x$ and $y$.
+The dependence on $z$ is more significant, as can be seen in Figs.~\ref{figCR}(d,h), which shows that 3D spatial localization is affected given the expansion of the PSFs with defocusing; the different behavior in $x$ and $y$ is due to the chosen molecule orientation ($\xi=0$).
+On the other hand, the effect of $z$ over the level of precision of the determination of direction is lower, particularly for low background.